Child Abuse Background and History

 - Child Neglect

-The act is usually committed by a parent, a caretaker, or another person meant to provide child care.
 The abuse can affect the child's mental health and well-being.
 At its worst, abuse or neglect could result in physical injury or death.

 Prevention efforts against child abuse have grown over the last 50 years.
 People became more aware that child abuse is a severe social and health problem.
 As a result, these efforts have gone from awareness to intervention.